 Getting to Hakuba

-At all the White Horse Hotels, we take pride in the service we offer our guests.
+At the White Horse Hotel, we take pride in the service we offer our guests.
 We will help you organise all your travel arrangements to make your stay in Japan as simple and carefree as possible.
 Just let us know your preferred way to travel when you book with us, and we’ll advise you on the best options.

 Narita airport is one of the busiest airports in the world handling over 35 million passengers per year.
 It usually takes between 30 – 60 minutes just to get through the arrivals area from the time you land.

 Shared Taxi service direct to Hakuba

 We can organise a direct transfer from Narita Airport to our hotels in Hakuba via a shared taxi service.
 Your driver will be waiting as you step out of the arrivals area.
 This option is handy if you are on a late arrival.
 Travel time is approximately 5 hours.
 Please ask us for more information when you book your stay.